Lester DeKoster: Early life and education

 De Koster was born in Zeeland, Michigan, on April 21 1915.
-In his youth he was a champion tennis player.
+In his youth he was a competitive tennis player.
 During World War II, he served in the United States Navy.
 After the war, he taught and coached debate at South High School in Grand Rapids before joining Calvin College as a member of the faculty.
 His undergraduate degree was from Calvin College.
 He then earned a master’s degree in speech from the University of Michigan and a master’s degree in library science from the University of Chicago.

 Career

-DeKoster served as director of the library at Calvin College and Seminary from 1951 to 1969.
-He earned a doctorate from the University of Michigan in 1964, writing his dissertation on John Calvin, and was influential in expanding the holdings of what would become the H. Henry Meeter Center for Calvin Studies.
+DeKoster was director of the library at Calvin College and Seminary from 1951 to 1969.
+He earned a doctorate from the University of Michigan in 1964, where he wrote his dissertation on John Calvin.
+As library director, he expanded Calvin College’s holdings in Calvin studies.
 In addition to his work as a librarian, he was also a speech professor at Calvin.

 After his retirement he served as editor of The Banner, the official magazine of the CRC, for ten years.
-He wrote a number of books throughout his career, including Communism and Christian Faith (1962) and Work, the Meaning of Your Life: A Christian Perspective (1982).
-DeKoster established the Christian's Library Press with Gerard Berghoef, with whom he also wrote The Elders Handbook: A Practical Guide for Church Leaders (1979).
-His collaboration with Berghoef also produced The Deacon’s Handbook: A Manual of Stewardship (1980), a work emphasizing the diaconate’s role in combining spiritual and material care within Christian stewardship.
-Their writings presented work as “the fundamental form of stewardship” and as a means for human spiritual growth.
+He wrote several books, including Communism and Christian Faith (1962) and Work, the Meaning of Your Life: A Christian Perspective (1982).
+DeKoster established the Christian's Library Press with Gerard Berghoef, with whom he also wrote The Elders Handbook: A Practical Guide for Church Leaders (1979) as well as The Deacon’s Handbook: A Manual of Stewardship (1980).
+DeKoster and Berghoef described work as “the fundamental form of stewardship” and as a means for spiritual growth.

 DeKoster's final book was on John Calvin and the role of preaching in modern civic life.

 Philosophy and viewpoints

-DeKoster emphasized preaching the Word and church-based evangelism, believing that the Great Commission was addressed to the Church and not to individuals.
-He was a confessionalist and was critical of fundamentalism while defending cooperation with Roman Catholics.
+DeKoster emphasized preaching the Word and church-based evangelism.
+He argued that the Great Commission was addressed to the Church rather than to individual Christians.
+He identified with confessional Reformed Christianity and criticized fundamentalism.
+He also supported cooperation with Roman Catholics.
 He was opposed to abortion and rejected the "new theology" associated with Harry M. Kuitert.
-He was also highly critical of the teaching of evolution and Marxism.
+He was also critical of the teaching of evolution and Marxism.